-Plus, you can use them while laying down and travel with them more easily, because air compression leg massagers don’t need to sit on the floor.
+Plus, you can use them while laying down and travel with them more easily, because leg massagers don’t need to sit on the floor.

-Now that you have a sense for what else is available, let’s take an even deeper look at air compression leg massagers.
+Now that you have a sense of what else is available, let’s take an even deeper look at leg massagers.

-What to Look for in a Good At-Home Air Compression Leg Massager
+What to Look for in a Good At-Home Leg Compression Massager

-When you’re shopping for an air compression leg massager, there are a few features you’ll want to consider.
+When you’re shopping for a leg massager, there are a few features you’ll want to consider.

-This section is designed to help you choose the right one for you:
+This section is designed to help you choose the best leg massager for your needs.

 Your legs get stiffer than ever when you’re sitting for hours in a car or plane, where it’s easy to lose circulation.

-For that reason, you’ll want to take your air compression leg massager with you, so look for one that’s lightweight and that folds up well for travelling.
+For that reason, you’ll want to take your leg massager with you, so look for one that’s lightweight and that folds up well for travelling.

-If you can find a battery-operated air compression massager that you charge ahead of time, you can even use it during a flight.
+If you can find a battery-operated leg massager that you charge ahead of time, you can even use it during a flight.

 When a product is approved by the FDA, you can be sure the company’s health claims have been tested and proven.